vanjohnson879/frontline-cloud-doc/content/reference/plugins/teamcity/index.md

 Add a new build step called **Gatling Enterprise Launcher**.
 Choose in the Simulation list the simulation you want to monitor.
 You need to configure the global properties of the plugin, and create at least a simulation on Gatling Enterprise to do this step.

 {{< img src="configuration.png" alt="Configuration" >}}

+This step regularly prints a summary of the run's current status to the build logs.
+By default, the summary is printed every 5 seconds the first 12 times (i.e. for the first 60 seconds), and then every 60 seconds.
+You can configure this behavior (or disable it completely) in the step configuration.

 ### JUnit reporting